idrisG/REST_API_SPRINGBOOT/README.md

 Or

-Using the terminal go to the project directory enter the directory then use the command  ```mvn package``` , once the executable is built it should have been placed in the "target" directory.
-Use the command ```java -jar target/nameOfExecutable-Snapchot.jar```
+Using the terminal go to the project directory enter the directory (where the pom.xml file is) then use the command  ```mvn package``` , once the executable is built it should have been placed in the "target" directory.
+Use the command ```java -jar target/nameOfExecutable-Snapshot.jar```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>